-OTHER UNITED STATES PROPERTIES
+OTHER PROPERTIES (UNITED STATES)

-Spruce Mountain Property: In 2006 the Company signed a purchase agreement for 53 patented claims on Spruce Mountain, Elko County, Nevada.
-The property covers a large molybdenum porphyry system containing silver, rhenium, and copper.
-The carrying value of the mineral claims property was written down to a nominal value during the fiscal year ended June 30, 2010.
-The land value of the patented claims has been placed as a property asset as it is considered real estate.
+In 2006 the Company signed a purchase agreement for 53 patented claims on Spruce Mountain, Elko County, Nevada.
+The property covers a large molybdenum porphyry system containing silver, rhenium and copper.

+All of the costs associated with the Elko County property have been fully impaired in prior years.
+The patented claims have been placed as a property asset as they are considered real estate.

-BLEIBERG PROPERTY AUSTRIA
+BLEIBERG PROPERTY (Austria)